-- Develop plans to deliver high volume, low complexity services and lower volume, high complexity services in a collaborative way across our hospitals with all stakeholders including community partners.
-Changes will be evidence based and informed by population demographics.
-They will be aligned with the National Clinical Programme models of care and HIQA Standards for Better Safer Healthcare Standards. - Develop and implement capital and operational plans to protect elective inpatient and day case services in surgery and endoscopy. - Invest in relevant teaching, learning and research to drive innovation and change management across all disciplines in collaboration with the HSE, professional bodies and Trinity College Dublin. - Foster a unity of purpose amongst the staff in the Group hospitals where collaborative working relationships are encouraged and supported. - Embed a culture and philosophy of continuous high-quality care and outcomes driven by evidence based education, clinical practice and research.
+- Develop plans to deliver high volume, low complexity services and lower Safer Healthcare Standards. - Develop and implement capital and operational plans to protect elective inpatient and day case services in surgery and endoscopy. - Invest in relevant teaching, learning and research to drive innovation and change management across all disciplines in collaboration with the HSE, professional bodies and Trinity College Dublin. - Foster a unity of purpose amongst the staff in the Group hospitals where collaborative working relationships are encouraged and supported. - driven by evidence based education, clinical practice and research.